ide/expo-image-gallery/README.md

 # An expo-image demo

-This is a sample app that demos the [`expo-image`](https://docs.expo.dev/versions/latest/sdk/image/) component along with `expo-router`. `expo-image` is currently in beta.
+This is a sample app that demos the [`expo-image`](https://docs.expo.dev/versions/latest/sdk/image/) component along with `expo-router`.

 The app displays JPEG, PNG, SVG, WebP, HEIC, and AVIF images. `expo-image` can also display formats like GIF, ICO, and Animated PNG.